 "It is the simplest route to Lucius," Severus stated very simply.
 "That is the most you will hear from me on the matter, but aside from the access to the Dark Lord, it is Lucius that I believe needs to be watched most closely.
 He appears to be providing the Dark Lord with extensive information… and I intend to discover where it is coming from.
 I am starting with his son."

 A glance stolen to his right, and he could see that his friend had no intention of speaking.
 Hermione's hands were clasped tightly in her lap, and her chest barely rose and fell with the signs of breathing.
-It was as though she was willing herself invisible, instinctually wondering if the adults in the room might have a change of heart should they notice her presence.
+It was as though she was instinctively willing herself invisible, as if the adults in the room might have a change of heart about letting them join if they were noticed.

 Taking his cue from her, Harry remained silent and returned his attention to the discussion in the room.
 When he did, it was Lupin who was speaking.

-"Perhaps we had better simply put this topic to rest until the next meeting and see what our informants can scare up in the form of other evidence to rely on before we make some important decisions."
+"Perhaps we had better put this topic to rest until the next meeting.
+We can see what our informants scare up in the form of other evidence before making any important decisions."
 McGonagall's lips were pursed and she spoke in slightly elevated tones, a sure sign that she was becoming flustered at the amount of support Severus was receiving.

-Across the room, Severus looked bored, and Dumbledore appeared to agree, as he spoke at once.
-"A wise decision, I believe, thank you Professor McGonagall," he nodded in her direction.
+Across the room, Severus looked bored, and Dumbledore appeared to agree, as he spoke at once, nodding in McGonagall's direction.
+"A wise decision, I believe.
+Thank you, Professor McGonagall."

 The formerly calm room erupted into a flurry of speech and movement; among the commotion, Harry could see his Father speaking quietly to the Headmaster and Professor McGonagall.
 McGonagall's expression was just as stern, if not more so, as it had been during the meeting.

-While the other Order members were slowly drifting out of the door, including Ron and Hermione, Harry found himself inching closer to the trio of adults, straining to hear what they are saying.
+While the other Order members, including his friends, were slowly drifting out of the door, Harry found himself inching closer to the trio of adults, straining to hear what they are saying.
 Almost as though he could sense Harry's curiosity, however, Severus turned his head slightly over his shoulder and frowned in his son's direction.
 When Harry did not immediately turn and scurry out the door, Severus waved his hand in a shooing motion and nodded towards the door.

 Begrudgingly and somewhat embarrassed, Harry turned and left the room with no further argument.